robertorcosta/azure-docs.pt-br/articles/active-directory/develop/config-authority.md

 ### <a name="sovereign-clouds"></a>Nuvens soberanas

-Se seu aplicativo for executado em uma nuvem do soberanas, talvez seja necessário alterar a URL da autoridade `MSALPublicClientApplication`no. O exemplo a seguir define a URL da autoridade para trabalhar com a nuvem do AAD em alemão:
+Se seu aplicativo for executado em uma nuvem do soberanas, talvez seja necessário alterar a URL da autoridade no `MSALPublicClientApplication` .
+O exemplo a seguir define a URL da autoridade para trabalhar com a nuvem do AAD em alemão:

 Objective-C
 ```objc